Career Definition for a Wall Plasterer

 Here are some examples of alternative career options:

 Drywall installers calculate how much drywall board is needed for a job.
 They prepare the drywall board by making cuts in it as needed, such as for outlets or doorways.
 They affix the drywall panels to the studs in the wall so that they can be taped and painted to complete the walls of a room.
 Aspiring drywall installers typically prepare for the job through a 3-4 apprenticeship or on-the-job training.
-Drywall and ceiling tile installers can expect job growth of 1% from 2016-2026, according to the BLS.
-The agency also reports that drywall and ceiling tile installers earned median pay of $43,730 in 2018.
+Drywall and ceiling tile installers can expect little or no change in employment rom 2019-2029, according to the BLS.
+The agency also reports that drywall and ceiling tile installers earned median pay of $45,700 in 2019.

 Cement masons prepare, pour, and level concrete floors, sidewalks, stairs, and other structures.
 They prep the area where cement will be applied, and keep an eye on poured concrete while it hardens to ensure the desired look is achieved, taking into account any climate conditions.
 Cement masons may enter this career through an apprenticeship or on-the-job training.
-The BLS anticipates that cement masons and concrete finishers will see job growth of 13% from 2016-2026.
-Cement masons and concrete finishers took home median pay of $43,000 in 2018, according to the BLS.
+The BLS anticipates that cement masons and concrete finishers will see job decline of 2% from 2019-2029.
+Cement masons and concrete finishers took home median pay of $44,810 in 2019, according to the BLS.